ovr/ghubber/README.md

 export PATH=$ANDROID_HOME/platform-tools:$PATH
 ```

-3. Run emulator, you can run default emulator or genymotion
+3. Run emulator:

-- Built-in Android emulator, use KVM on linux if it's installed for acceleration
+### Way 1: Built-in Android emulator, use KVM on linux if it's installed for acceleration

 > Attentation, KVM and VirtualBox supposedly cannot coexist, or rather, VirtualBox won't run while the KVM modules are loaded in memory

 The easy way will be to create a new device inside Android Studio, press run

-- [Genymotion](https://www.genymotion.com/) is a cool emulator, it runs on VirtualBox
+### Way 2: [Genymotion](https://www.genymotion.com/) is a cool emulator, it runs on VirtualBox

 Run it, you will see ;)

-- Run on real device (I didn't use this method for development, and I didn't recommend it)
+### Way 3: Run on real device (I didn't use this method for development, and I didn't recommend it)

 First you should enable Developer menu on Android, read in the Internet or try